Prompts have evil twins

+We explore limiting the tokens chosen for GCG in order to improve reconstruction and fluency.
+Since all of our testing is carried out on English prompts and documents, we focus on English sub-words in the tokenizer only.
+In order to achieve this, we run the Llama tokenizer on an English corpus obtained from spaCy \citep{spacy2}, and mask out all tokens that do not appear in the corpus.
+The Llama tokenizer contains 32,000 tokens, and our pruning procedure results in about 15,000 tokens being removed.

+We find that overall vocabulary pruning does not improve performance for reconstruction in a statistically significant manner across the 100 ground-truth prompts, although it does make the optimized prompts have fewer special characters; see Figure~\ref{fig:comp-techniques} and the optimization results in Figure~\ref{fig:full-kl-results}.

-\section{Discussion and Future Work}
+\section{Discussion and future work}

-Our work takes a new perspective on general-purpose prompt engineering by inquiring whether we can reconstruct prompts that are functionally equivalent to a certain ground-truth prompt.
-Our framework, {\name}, obtains this by attempting to optimize the KL divergence between the ground truth prompt distribution and the reconstructed prompt's distribution. \name lets us find "obfuscated" prompts which are functionally similar to the ground truth and which transfer between models of various sizes.
-Also \name improves over the functional similarity of prompts suggested by a commercial LLM (GPT-4).
-There are several open directions.
+Our work takes a new perspective on prompt optimization by inquiring whether we can optimize prompts to be functionally equivalent to a certain ground-truth prompt.
+Functional similarity is quantified via the KL divergence between the ground truth prompt distribution and the optimized prompt's distribution.
+This yields a maximum-likelihood problem \eqref{eq:mle-def-intro}, whose solution uncovers ``evil twin'' prompts.
+Beyond our explorations of the transferability between models and robustness to perturbations of evil twin prompts, there are several open directions for future work.
+These directions include applications of the maximum-likelihood problem \eqref{eq:mle-def-intro} that are of independent interest. \begin{itemize}

-An interesting extension is to explore how our framework could be adapted for textual style transfer: optimizing prompts for a certain style and using them as a plug-in for user queries (e.g., Write a fairytale in the style of \texttt{[optimized prompt]}).

-Another direction is to apply {\name} to help compress corpora of documents.
-Given documents $\bd_1,\ldots,\bd_n$ drawn from a distribution, one would find a {\name} prompt that would configure the model to be better at predicting documents from that distribution.
-This could yield improved performance when the model is used as a compression algorithm via arithmetic encoding (e.g., \citep{deletang2023language}).

-Finally, there is still much room for improvement of optimization techniques over prompts.
-Currently, Greedy Coordinate Gradient (GCG) edits a single token at a time in a localized fashion, and is rather unstable.
-Some extensions may include multi-token insertions and deletions, as well as varying the number of tokens during the optimization.